 Then I slowly start leveling up the volume fader of the compressed track and listening to how it affects the drum sound.

 I don’t want the compressed track to be prominent.
 I just want to blend it so the drum sound becomes more powerful, and even, and cuts in the mix.
 I do it until I’m satisfied with the results.

 Parallel Compression On Vocals

 The approach for vocals is the same.
-You have a main vocal track and compress the copied track.
-But settings might be different.
+You have a main vocal track and compress the copied track but the settings might be different.

-I don’t like to use as hard compression on vocals as I use on drums.
+I don’t like to use as hard compression when mixing vocals as I use on drums.
 It might have a bad impact on the overall vocal sound.